Vivado Tutorial

 2. Add the ZYNQ7 Processing System IP to the design (right-click, Add IP).

 3. A green banner should appear with a link to Run Block Automation.
 Run this.
-This will configure the ZYNQ for your board.
+This will configure the ZYNQ for your board, including configuring the DDR memory controller.

 Committing to Git